+Table 8-4.
+Historical School Enrollment Percent Change, 2014-2022

 Source: Massachusetts Department of Elementary and Secondary Education, 2022

 Solid and Hazardous Waste Management

 The Town of Mashpee does not provide curbside trash pickup.
 Residents must either purchase a permit to drop off trash at the transfer station or contact a licensed trash hauler for privately operated curbside pickup.
 The Mashpee Transfer Station is located at 380 Asher’s Path and is open to residents five days a week, including weekends (currently closed on Tuesdays and Thursdays).
 Stickers for the transfer station are purchased at Town Hall and recycling-only permits can be purchased.